 The questions included on this page are the top 12 most frequently asked that address the requirements for complying with the Transit Asset Management (TAM) rule as set forth in 49 CFR part 625.
 These FAQs are not a substitute for reviewing the TAM rule.

 - Who must comply with the TAM rule?

 - How do transit providers comply with the TAM rule?

-- Does FTA require TAM plans to be submitted by October 1, 2018?
+- Does FTA require that TAM plans be signed by agency leadership?

 - What assets must I include in a TAM asset inventory?